 STMVP candidates with non-local spatial neighbors are removed.
 As a result, only one STMVP is added into merge candidate list.

-For STMVP with local spatial neighbors, instead of searching up to two positions for above (left) spatial neighbors, only one position is checked, as shown in Figure 1.
+For STMVP with local spatial neighbors, instead of searching up to two positions for above (left) spatial neighbors, only one position is checked.
 The positions are the same as the 1st and 2nd checked candidates in the non-sub-block merge candidate list.